 10. Cleans Up The Room: The benefits of PHP 7

 The goal of PHP 7 was to free up the space to enable improvement, so it was necessary to get rid of many deprecated functionalities and old and unsupported Server APIs and extensions.
 If you want to check which are these in detail, click here and here.

-All the removed items have been deprecated for a while in PHP 5 so most likely you haven’t used them for a long time.
-However please note if you have a legacy app running on older PHP versions the new PHP 7 can potentially break the code.
+All the removed items have been out for a while in PHP 5, so most likely, you haven’t in use them for a long time.
+However, please note if you have a legacy app running on older PHP versions, the new PHP 7 can potentially break the code.

 The benefits of PHP 7 by visualmodo source http://www.hongkiat.com/blog/